coffeegrind123/docker-sd-webui/PROMPTING.md

 [this:10] does not use the tag until after 10 steps have completed [this::10] uses the tag for 10 steps but not any more after

+Also don't use weights as high as 1.5 unless it is an extremely obscure tag and you've tried it at a more reasonable weight in the 1.05 - 1.2 range.
+Pushing the embedding that far away from the centroid does not intensify the meaning.
+It starts to lose meaning and just scramble things.

 from:terraraptor has:image